I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 Archer Daniels Midland is laughing all the way to the bank.

-Oh, so they're getting subsidies.
+So they're getting subsidies.

 We can go right down the list.

-Govern government programs, small business administration, export import bank.
+Government programs, small business administration, export-import bank.

-Nearly everybody in one form or another is I'm not going to say on the dole, but indirectly getting this.
+Nearly everybody in one form or another is, I'm not going to say on the dole, but indirectly getting this.

 That makes it very, very difficult to cut.